 Here are some of the Marfa restaurants I'd like to visit if we return to West Texas.

-Restaurant Cochineal - another fine dining option, and the only one I know of in Marfa that offers a seasonal prix fixe menu (five courses, $80 per person).
+Restaurant Cochineal - This is another fine dining restaurant and the only one I know of in Marfa that offers a seasonal prix fixe menu (five courses, $80 per person).

 Cochineal is sometimes open Tuesday and Wednesday evenings for tapas (though it wasn't when we were there) and regular dinner Friday and Saturday nights.
 Reservations recommended.